Skip to main content

 You also get a controlled bass response while keeping the details.
 They’re good enough for every music genre, and a worthy top pick on this list.

-The wired headphones are well built, considering the price range.
+The wired over-ear headphones are well built, considering the price range.
 They can survive most of the unfortunate drops.

 Another great thing about them is their simple yet sleek design that never comes out of style (they look similar to other higher-end models from Audio-Technica).